1st case of coronavirus from China confirmed in U.S.

 North Korea, for example, has reportedly closed its border to foreign tourists until the current coronavirus outbreak is under control.

 But, Phelan explained, such policies are ineffective because people still cross borders.
 "When you put travel bans in place, people don't go through the normal processes.
-You lose the opportunity to give people medical information, conduct appropriate screening or provide medical treatment," Phelan told NBC News.
+You lose the opportunity to give people medical information, conduct appropriate screening or provide medical treatment," Phelan said.

 Follow NBC HEALTH on Twitter & Facebook.